mac-s-g/github-help-wanted/README.md

 #### With Docker

-I'd recommend using docker for development because it enforces environmental consistency.
+I recommend using docker for development because it enforces environmental consistency.

 If you're interested in using docker for development, checkout the [contribution instructions](https://github.com/mac-s-g/github-help-wanted/blob/master/docker/README.md) in `/docker/README.md`.